falchion10/macOS-Jailbreak/README.md

 Once you are in startup options menu select "Options" with the settings icon.
 Type your password to authenticate then open terminal by pressing "Utilities" at the top of the menu bar.

 We will need to disable System Integrity Protection and the Secure System Volume.
 We will also need to install the custom kernel, along with reboot back into normal mode.
-Run these 4 commands.
+Run these 4 commands:

-Disable SIP: csrutil disable
+Disable SIP: `csrutil disable`
-Disable SSV: csrutil authenticated-root disable Install Kernel: kmutil configure-boot -v /Volumes/Macintosh\ HD -c /Volumes/Data/Users/[Username]/Jailbreak/KPatch/kcache.readwrite
+Disable SSV: `csrutil authenticated-root disable` Install Kernel: `kmutil configure-boot -v /Volumes/Macintosh\ HD -c /Volumes/Data/Users/[Username]/Jailbreak/KPatch/kcache.readwrite`
-Reboot the system: reboot
+Reboot the system: `reboot`

 We will need to add boot arguments now to further relax system restrictions.
-Run this command (The "-v" is optional, all it does is enable verbose booting): sudo nvram boot-args="-arm64e_preview_abi amfi_get_out_of_my_way=1 ipc_control_port_options=0 -v" Reboot the system to apply the boot arguments.
+Run these commands (The `-v` is optional, all it does is enable verbose booting):

+`sudo nvram boot-args="-arm64e_preview_abi amfi_get_out_of_my_way=1 ipc_control_port_options=0 -v"`
+`reboot`

 # 2. Dyld Patches